ARM-software/abi-aa/aadwarf64/aadwarf64.rst

       bit[0] is meaningful and is initialized to zero.
 A value of 0 indicates the return address has not been signed.
 A value of 1 indicates the return address has been signed.

+   .. _Note 9:

+   9. Normally, the program counter is restored from the return address, however having both LR and PC columns is useful for describing asynchronously created stack frames.
+A DWARF expression may use this register to restore the context in case of a signal context.

 .. raw:: pdf